Singularities of the biextension metric for families of abelian varieties: Introduction

 Naively one might expect that the function $f$ is linear and $f(m_1,\ldots,m_k)$ is just a linear combination of the numbers $f_{i}$ with coefficients given by the multiplicities $m_{i}$ of the curve $\ov C$.
 In general, however this turns out not to be the case.
 Examples of non-linear $f$ can be found in \cite{bhdj} and \cite{bkk}.
 In \cite{abbf}, \cite{bhdj} and \cite{hdj} one finds a combinatorial interpretation of the function $f$ in terms of potential theory on the dual graphs of stable curves.

 As a special case of one of the main results of this paper we will have a stronger asymptotic estimate.
 Namely

 on $U \setminus D$, where $b \colon U \setminus D \to \rr$ is a bounded continuous function that extends in a continuous manner over $U \setminus D^{\mathrm{sing}}$.
 The boundedness of $b$ can be seen as a uniformity property on the asymptotic estimates for different test curves.
-In general, $b$ can not be extended continuously to $D^{\mathrm{sing}}$, thus the boundedness of $b$ is the strongest estimate that can hoped for.
+In general, as shown by Example \ref{exm:1} below, the function $b$ can not be extended continuously to $D^{\mathrm{sing}}$, thus the boundedness of $b$ is the strongest estimate that can be hoped for.

+As a concrete example of the shape of the function $f$, consider the stable curve $Y_0$ obtained by glueing two projective lines at zero and infinity, and marking the point $(1:1)$ in both components.
+Let $\Ybar \to \Xbar$ be a versal deformation of $Y_0$.
+The locus in $\Xbar$ where the morphism $\Ybar \to \Xbar$ is not smooth is a normal crossings divisor, locally defined by $q_1q_2 = 0$, say.
+The examples in \cite{bhdj} and \cite{bkk} show that the function $f(x_1, x_2)$ is given, up to linear forms in $x_1$ and $x_2$, by $x_1x_2/(x_1 + x_2)$.

 One may ask for further properties of $h$.
 For example, a result of T. Hayama and G.~Pearlstein \cite[Theorem~1.18]{hp} implies that $h$ is locally integrable.
 Another question is whether the same can be said about the forms $\partial h$ and $\deldelbar h$ and their powers.
-As seen in \cite{bkk} in the two-dimensional case this may lead to interesting intersection numbers between infinite towers of divisors.
+As seen in \cite{bkk} in a case where $\Xbar$ is two-dimensional this may lead to interesting intersection numbers between infinite towers of divisors.
 We plan to address this question in full generality in a subsequent work.
-In this paper we will focus on the one-dimensional case because it is the only case needed to treat conjecture \ref{con:2} below.
+In this paper we will focus on the one-dimensional case because it is the only case needed to treat Conjecture \ref{con:2} below.
 Thus assume that the dimension of $X$ is one.
 Let $h_{0}$ be the function appearing in equation \eqref{eq:2}.
-Then, the 1-form $\partial h_{0}$ is locally integrable on $U$ with zero residue.
-Moreover the 2-form $\partial\bar \partial h_{0}$ is locally integrable on $U$.
+Then we prove that the 1-form $\partial h_{0}$ is locally integrable on $U$ with zero residue.
+Also the 2-form $\partial\bar \partial h_{0}$ is locally integrable on $U$.